 Contact CSI for Your BSA Audit Program Needs

-With its enhanced documentation features and record-keeping and retention component, CSI's BSA/AML Audit tool, WatchDOG® Wire, will not only automate your wire process, but also help your institution stay compliant.
-If you need a more robust audit, CSI will perform an on-site review of your institution’s bank secrecy law compliance program.
+With its enhanced documentation features and record-keeping and retention component, CSI's BSA AML Audit tool and WatchDOG® Wire will not only automate your wire process, but also help your institution stay compliant.
+If you need a more robust AML risk assessment, CSI will perform an on-site review of your institution’s BSA AML policy.